gwenfrishkoff/PyBer_Analysis/README.md

 		<li> There are no outliers in the driver count data series.
 		</ol>

-Data visualizations suggest the following conclusions:
+Pie chart visualizations (Fig5.png, Fig6.png, & Fig7.png) suggest the following conclusions:
 	<ol>
 	<li> XXXXXX
 	<li> XXXXXX; and